ArielMejiaDev/arielmejiadev.github.io/content/blog/null-coalescing-operator-in-javascript-and-php.md

 </div>
 ```

-Well this would work ok, but what if I need different styles?
-I need to create multiple componentes with different alert colors, well certainly you can but maybe it violates the DRY principle...
+Well this would work, but what if I need different styles?
+I need to create multiple components with different alert colors,
+well certainly you can, but maybe it violates the DRY principle...

-So what can I do?
+**So what can I do?**

-You can use the merge attributes to add more styles but what if you want to change a nested elements like in this case the "p" tag or use a "fallback style" but you want to override it:
+I want a default style, but I want to override this style in some cases when it's needed.

-There you can use this null coalescing operator:
+There you can use this `null coalescing operator` in php the syntax is: `??`

 ```php
 // welcome.blade.php